Bite Alignment Treatment

 Lifestyle Guidance

-• Correcting TCH (Tooth Contacting Habit)
+• TCH Correction (Tooth Contacting Habit)

 Physical Therapy

-We perform physical therapy such as massage and stretching to relieve tension in the jaw joints and masticatory muscles.
+We perform physical therapy, such as massage and stretching, to relieve tension in the jaw joints and masticatory muscles.
 We also provide guidance on simple exercises that can be done at home.

 Mouthpiece Treatment (Splint Therapy)